dwallet-labs/dwallet-network/README_YUVAL.md

  cargo run --bin sui-framework-snapshot
  ```

-- **Building the dwallet Binary:** Communication with the CLI necessitates a built dwallet binary.
+- **Building the dwallet Binary:** Communication with the CLI requires a built dwallet binary.
 Build it using the
   below command in the terminal, with dwallet-network as your root directory:

  ```bash